PHPExpertsInc/ColorSpeaker/README.md

 # Use cases

-PHPExperts\ColorSpeaker\RGBColor
+PHPExperts\ColorSpeaker\DTOs\RGBColor
  ✔ Will only accept integers between 0 and 255, inclusive
  ✔ Will only accept literal integers
  ✔ Can be constructed with a zero-indexed array
  ✔ Can be outputted as a CSS string

 PHPExperts\ColorSpeaker\RGBSpeaker
- ✔ Can be constructed from an RGB Color
+ ✔ Can be constructed from an RGBColor
+ ✔ Can be constructed from a HexColor
  ✔ Will only accept integers between 0 and 255, inclusive
+ ✔ Can return an RGBColor
- ✔ Can return its RGBDTO
+ ✔ Can return a CSSHexColor
  ✔ Can be outputted as a CSS string

+PHPExperts\ColorSpeaker\DTOs\CSSHexColor
+ ✔ Can assert if a string is a valid CSS hex color
+ ✔ The hex code must start with a "#" sign
+ ✔ Will only accept three digit and six digit hex codes
+ ✔ Can be outputted as a CSS string

+PHPExperts\ColorSpeaker\CSSHexSpeaker
+ ✔ Can be constructed from an RGB Color
+ ✔ Can be constructed from a HexColor
+ ✔ Can return an RGBColor
+ ✔ Can return a CSSHexColor
- ✔ Can be converted to hex code
+ ✔ Can be outputted as a CSS string

 ## Testing